ZethF1/Kepler-Exosky/README.md

-Download the attached file and follow the instructions in the README.txt
+Download the attached .zip and follow the instructions in the README.txt